Thinking of starting a Tracking-Progress site in your community?

 1. Human resources: At least one knowledgeable person who can update data on a regular basis and share the information with the public.
 There are two pillars of a Tracking-Progress site: data and communications.
 These are two important skill sets to have on your team.

 2. Multiple partners: Having the support of multiple branches of government, citizens’ groups and/or charitable organizations is ideal.
 This will increase the utility of the site and improve the odds for securing ongoing funding.
 Some examples of key partners are:

 - Local governments (Planning, Economic Development, Culture and Tourism branches)

 - Local charities (United Way, Community Foundation, Rotary, Lions Club, Kiwanis, Knights of Columbus, etc.)

 - Chambers of Commerce or business improvement groups

 - Social services and anti-poverty groups

 - Local universities or colleges

 In addition, data should be available for a range of at least 10 years prior, if possible.
 While this will not be the case with all data, it is helpful for identifying trends at the onset of the project.

-The International Institute for Sustainable Development is committed to helping governments, organizations and community groups establish a CIS in their community.
-If you would like to establish a CIS in your community send us an email at [email protected] to learn more about how our low-cost, hands-on training and user friendly tracking progress tool works.
+IISD is committed to helping governments, academic institutions and NGOs establish Tracking-Progress sites in their communities.
+If you would like to establish a site in your community, email tracki[email protected] to learn how our low-cost, hands-on training and user friendly tool works.